Courses

 His teachings did not die with him but passed to further generations through his successor, and his teachings are now included in Shri Guru Granth Sahib Ji which is a holy book of Sikhs that contains all the teachings of Sikh Gurus and other spiritual leaders as well.

-Guru Nanak Ji 553rd Birth Anniversary
+Shri Guru Nanak Dev Ji

-Guru Nanak Ji Early Life (Birth Place)
+Guru Nanak Birth Place and Early Life

 Guru Nanak Ji was born in 1469 in "Rai Bhoe Ki Talwandi" on 15th April.
-This place was part of India by then, but now it is known as Nankana Sahib, which is located in the territories of today's Pakistan.
+Guru Nanak birth place was part of India by then, but now it is known as Nankana Sahib, which is located in the territories of today's Pakistan.
 Guru Nanak Dev Ji's birthplace is near Lahore.
-Every year the birth anniversary of Guru Nanak Dev Ji is celebrated on full moon day in the month of Katak, i.e., October - November.
+Every year the birth anniversary of Guru Nanak Dev Ji is celebrated on a full moon day in the month of Katak, i.e., October - November.
 It falls on different dates yearly and is celebrated by all Sikhs worldwide.

 Parents and Childhood

-His father's name was Mehta Kalu, who worked as a village accountant and belonged to the Khatri caste, and the name of his mother was Tripta, a very simple and religious woman.
+His father's name was Mehta Kalu, he worked as a village accountant and belonged to the Khatri caste, and the name of his mother was Tripta, a very simple and religious woman.
 He had an elder sister, Nanki, who greatly loved his younger brother.

 He was an extraordinary child from his childhood, and his teachers and elders used to be astounded by his level of knowledge, understanding, and rational thinking on all matters, especially spiritual ones.